 In addition, the trophy fishing attracts tons of people to Bear Lake.
 Most are hoping to hook a cutthroat or lake trout, but you may also land whitefish and carp.
 Trolling is popular across the lake and casting from the rocky embankment of the marina can be productive.

 Be sure to bring you stand up paddleboards, kayaks, and canoes as well.
 Quietly cruising the shores south of the marina will lead to seeing beautiful waterfowl in the lake’s marshes.
 Starting from the beach at the marina you can head north to explore the beaches along the west shore.
 If you don’t feel like cruising, then just drifting and playing in the shallow and warm water near the marina’s beach can’t be beat.

 With depths reaching 200 feet Bear Lake is also great place for fresh water scuba diving.
 The steep drop off and rocky bottom of Cisco Beach is a popular place for divers.
 It’s 10 miles north of Laketown on the east side of Bear Lake.

-Camping at Bear Lake State Park can be found at the marina, Rendezvous Beach, and Cisco Beach.
-The Marina and Rendezvous Beach sites have water, flush toilets, and showers, while Cisco is primitive.
+If you plan to stay a night or two, camping at Bear Lake State Park is available at the marina, Rendezvous Beach, and Cisco Beach.
+The Marina and Rendezvous Beach sites have water, flush toilets, and showers, while the Cisco campground is primitive.

 While you are hanging at the “Caribbean of the Rockies” be sure to eat your fill of raspberries.
 Bear Lake raspberries are world famous and each August the harvest is celebrated with a festival.
 If you happen to miss the festival, don’t worry you can still have a raspberry milk shake at any number of drive-ins surrounding the lake.